Beach racing

-Beach racing is a motorsport offshoot of enduro and motocross racing.
-As the name implies, riders on solo motorcycles, quad bikes, or sidecar combinations compete on a course marked out on a beach, often with man made jumps and sand dunes being constructed to make the course tougher.
+Beach racing is a motorcycle sport offshoot of enduro and motocross racing.
+Riders on solo motorcycles, quad bikes, or sidecar combinations compete on a course marked out on a beach, often with man made jumps and sand dunes being constructed to make the course tougher.

 Beach races are usually held annually, generally at seaside resorts with large beaches.
 Typically, beach races follow the format of hare scrambles, with riders competing on a circuit of 1-3 miles (1.5-5 km) in length, usually for a time period of 1-3 hours.

 Due to their unique nature, beach races tend to be very popular with riders and spectators, with some of the larger races attracting several hundred riders.
 However beach racing is known to be very tough on motorcycles, small sand particles can damage wheel bearings, chains and sprockets, and the soft, sandy surface increases the demand on engines and clutches.

 Beach races are generally held in early spring or late autumn.
 This is because seasonal tourist trade at seaside resorts is low during these periods, there is more space for riders and competitors to park, and local authorities are more willing to allow their beaches to be closed off and used as a motorcycle course, due to the extra trade brought by riders, families and spectators.